FAR-Lab/Mobile_HRI_Lab_Hub/Final_Project_Proposal/Readme.md

 1. How do I copy/paste code in VNC viewer when using my raspberry pi?

 If you use the on-screen menu paste functions for VNC viewer, you can paste from your local machine to VNC Viewer.
+(More instructions [here](https://help.realvnc.com/hc/en-us/articles/360002253738-Copying-and-Pasting-Text#copying-and-pasting-text-to-vnc-server-0-0).)
 That said, you should avoid programming in VNC as much as possible.
 Instead, we recommend you to use [VS Code](https://code.visualstudio.com/) on **your own computer** to program your Raspberry Pi remotely.

 To do so, download [VS Code](https://code.visualstudio.com/) and install the `Remote SSH` extension.